Encounters

 I gratefully acknowledge decades of continuous support from the National Science Foundation (1978-2014).
 I received additional support from National Geographic Society (twice), Burroughs-Wellcome Fund, Miller Institute for Basic Research in Science (UC Berkeley), Richmond Fund (Harvard), and Museum of Vertebrate Zoology (UC Berkeley).

 I would be remiss not to thank my hiking/backpacking friends who have somehow slowed my rate of aging.
-Arnie Bendich got me hiking again and introduced me to A+ trails on Mt Rainier.
+Arnie Bendich got me hiking again and introduced me to his “A+” trails on Mt Rainier.
 I acknowledge The Mountaineers, but especially Cheryl Talbert – perhaps the most giving and organized person I’ve ever met.
-I’ve shared many a mile with Cheryl, Cleo Bloomquist, Marti Bosma, Rob Erickson, Shuko Hashimoto, Donna Hahn, Dave Hawkins, Sarah Hess, Joe Rodriguez, Cheryl Sack, and Shyam Vijayaraghavan.
+Over more than a decade now I’ve shared many a mile with Cheryl, Marti Bosma, Cleo Bloomquist, Marti Bosma, Rob Erickson, Shuko Hashimoto, Donna Hahn, Dave Hawkins, Sarah Hess, Joe Rodriguez, Cheryl Sack, and Shyam Vijayaraghavan.
 May we continue to share trails and adventures.

 Coda